vanadium-archive/browser/src/components/help/content/main.md

 Each item in a mount table can be one of three things:
 * a distributed pointer to another mount table
 * a distributed pointer to a Vanadium service (other than a mount table)
-* a folder (intermediary name)
+* a subtable (a subgroup of items in a mount table)

-<br />Folders are used to group items together, like in a file system
+<br />Subtables are used to group items together, like directories in a
-on a computer.
+file system on a computer.
-The name used to identify a folder is called an "intermediary name" (like a directory name).
-Folders in a mount table can only contain other items in the same mount table.
+A mount table can contain an arbitrary number of subtables.

 Namespaces
 ----------